drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 From a high-level perspective, the protocol can be divided into three distinct phases:

 1. **Share Distribution:**  Each participant generates a random secret and distributes it to the other participants using Feldman's VSS.
 Then, each party sends a unique share to every other member and publicly broadcasts a list of commitments.
-2. **Verification Phase**: Each participant verifies the received shares they have received from other participants.
+2. **Verification Phase:** Each participant verifies the received shares they have received from other participants.
 If a participant identifies an incorrect or invalid share, they issue a public complaint against the sender.
 The accused party must then either correct the share or risk being deemed an unreliable dealer.
 3. **Finalization Phase:** During the final phase, all verified shares from every participant are aggregated.
 However, any participant found to be unreliable or invalid during the verification stage is excluded from this aggregation

 ********************************************Metrics of the protocol:********************************************